Qatar Airways says A350 delivery on schedule; plans order in Dubai

 Etihad is close to placing an order that could kick off a $50 billion jet-buying spree from the Gulf.
 It is expected to buy 25-30 of the 777X jets and place a repeat order for its 787 Dreamliner.

-Al-Baker also said Qatar Airways was still interested in Bombardier Inc's (BBDb.TO) C-Series jetliner.
+Al-Baker also said Qatar Airways was still interested in Bombardier Inc's C-Series jetliner.

 He added the carrier would not buy anymore Airbus A380 aircraft, adding it has 13 jets on order the first of which would be delivered in April.